sajadblog/TicTacToe/README.md

 # TicTacToe
-Fully qml Tic Tac Toe game
+Qt Quick plugin that is developed to use Tic Tac Toe game as QML component in  Qml Applications

+# Dependencies
+- Qt 5.15